Houdeifa/Trizzle/README.md

 # Motivation

-I'm making this project to progress my pythons and programmation skills.
+I'm making this project to progress my python and programmation skills.

 # Build status